migmaq/titan1c/docs/WHY-DENO.md

 ## Node.js is a trainwreck for long-lived projects
 - node.js encourages a style where you have a massive number of fragile dependencies, pre-processors, bundlers etc.
+- as a group project, if we use node.js, there will always be pressure and a reason to get on board with one of these tools or dependencies.
+This is much less possible with Deno.
 - this is particularly problematic for long-lived projects - if you stop actively maintaining your dependencies for over 15 minutes on a node.js project, it becomes permanently unrunnable (because it is so